 Taking a serious approach to user authentication can also help.
 Multifactor authentication (MFA) should be deployed alongside the usual corporate credentials such as passwords to access data.
 Staff should use a different password for unlocking their device than they do to access corporate data.

 Risk-based authentication adds a further layer of protection for personal devices and BYOD users.
 This works on an "if-then" basis, granting or denying access based on meta-identity such as the type of device, the location of the device being used and other request information.
 If suspicious activity is identified, alerts can be raised and access restricted.

 There's also no substitute for IT teams keeping their ear to the ground in terms of the services and data being access by BYOD users.
 Keeping a record of IP addresses, logins, failed authentications and other requests can be helpful in identifying behaviour that might compromise network security.

 Finally, organisations should be aware of the risks of BYOD culture.
 While using personal devices to work can allow people to be more productive - and is especially important during the pandemic - the myriad risks to security it presents shouldn't be underestimated.
 Staff need to know this too.
 Have procedures and processes in place - and communicate them clearly - so that staff know what is expected of them when using their own devices to work, and what they can do to reduce security risks when doing so.

-Core's security workshops are designed to help your organisation plan its security roadmap for the year ahead - which might look different know we are working remotely and businesses are developing a modern workplace.
+Core's security workshops are designed to help your organisation plan its security roadmap for the year ahead - which might look different now we are working remotely and businesses are developing a modern workplace.

-We're also holding a webinar this February around security during remote working, looking at Data Loss Prevention and how to ensure secure and compliant collaboration within Microsoft Teams.
-Get more details and sign up for the event here.
+We also held a webinar around security during remote working, looking at Data Loss Prevention and how to ensure secure and compliant collaboration within Microsoft Teams.
+Watch the video here.